Chantilly, Virginia: Geography

 Chantilly is located in western Fairfax County at (38.894146, −77.431407).
 It is bordered to the west by the South Riding in Loudoun County, to the north by Washington Dulles International Airport, to the northeast by the Franklin Farm (CDP), to the east by the Greenbriar, and to the south by Centreville.
 To the southwest is Schneider Crossroads, not part of any census-designated area.

 The present center of Chantilly is located around the intersection of U.S. Route 50 (Lee Jackson Memorial Highway) and Virginia Route 28 (Sully Road).

 According to the United States Census Bureau, the CDP has a total area of 31.5 sqkm, of which 31.1 sqkm is land and 0.3 sqkm, or 1.07%, is water.

-Governance
+Government

+Chantilly is entirely incorporated in Virginia's 11th congressional district, currently represented by Democrat James Walkinshaw.

-Chantilly is part of Sully District in Fairfax County and is governed by the Fairfax County Board of Supervisors.
-The current supervisor for Sully District is Kathy Smith.
+Located within the Sully District, the Fairfax County Supervisor for Chantilly is Democrat Kathy Smith.

+Chantilly lies within the 8th and 9th state house districts, represented by Democrats Irene Shin and Karrie Delaney, respectively.

+Democrat Stella Pekarsky represents Chantilly in the Virginia State Senate from the 36th district.